Oral Sex - Questions and Answers

 ORGASM AND WOMEN

-Sex surveys of women report that most achieve orgasm more easily from oral or manual stimulation rather than during vaginal intercourse.
+Sex surveys of women report that most achieve orgasm more easily from oral or manual stimulation rather than during penetrative intercourse.
 Because the tongue is soft, warm and lubricated, a woman may find that this provides such intense stimulation that it becomes the best means for achieving orgasm.
 Each person is unique.
 For some women, oral sex will become part of a sexual repertoire.
 For others, it will become the primary sexual behavior of choice.

 ARE THERE RISKS ASSOCIATED WITH ORAL GENITAL CONTACT?

 Many people feel safe engaging in this behavior because they know there is no risk of pregnancy.
 There are, however, other considerations.
-Some STIs, such as herpes, chlamydia, gonorrhea, hepatitis B, HIV, HPV, yeast and syphilis can be transmitted through oral-genital contact.
+Some STIs, such as herpes, chlamydia, gonorrhea, hepatitis B, HIV, HPV, yeast, and syphilis can be transmitted through oral-genital contact.
 For example, oral herpes (cold sores) can be transmitted to the genitals and genital herpes can be transmitted to the mouth.
 The herpes virus can be passed even without visible sores.
-HIV may be transmitted through oral genital sex when HIV in semen, vaginal secretions or blood enters the mucus membranes or abrasions in the mouth and throat.
+HIV may be transmitted through oral genital sex when HIV in semen, vaginal secretions, or blood enters the mucus membranes or abrasions in the mouth and throat.
 Saliva is not responsible for transmitting HIV.

 AND NOW A WORD ABOUT HYGIENE!

 For most people, cleanliness is an important consideration.
 Consider showering or bathing prior to sexual activity.
 It removes the daily dirt, sweat and other "collectibles" that accumulate over the course of the day.